Skip to main content

 Does Connecticut offer solar rebates in 2026?

-Connecticut's original RSIP rebate program has ended.
-The state now supports solar through a 15-year property tax exemption, a 6.35% sales tax exemption on equipment, and full retail-rate net metering.
+The original RSIP rebate program has ended.
+Connecticut now supports solar through a 15-year property tax exemption, a 6.35% sales tax exemption on equipment, and full retail-rate net metering.
 The ConnectedSolutions program provides annual revenue for battery storage owners.
-The federal 30% ITC expired December 2025.
+The federal 30% ITC expired in December 2025.

 Are Connecticut electricity rates high enough to justify solar?

-Absolutely.
-Connecticut has among the highest residential electricity rates in the US at $0.25–$0.30/kWh — about double the national average.
+Yes, by a wide margin.
+Connecticut has among the highest residential electricity rates in the country at $0.25 to $0.30/kWh, roughly double the national average.
 Each kWh you generate from solar replaces very expensive grid power.
-Payback periods of 8–11 years are typical, with 25-year savings of $35,000–$50,000+.
+Payback periods of 8 to 11 years are typical, with 25-year savings often running $35,000 to $50,000+.

 What is ConnectedSolutions in Connecticut?

 ConnectedSolutions is a demand response program through Eversource and UI that pays battery storage owners for discharging during peak grid demand events.
-Participants earn roughly $1,000–$1,500/year for a typical home battery.
-This revenue stream significantly improves the economics of adding battery storage to your solar system.
+Participants earn roughly $1,000 to $1,500 per year for a typical home battery.
+The revenue stream meaningfully improves the economics of adding battery storage to a solar system.

 How much do solar panels cost in Connecticut?

-Average residential solar costs in Connecticut range from $2.90 to $3.30 per watt — slightly above the national average due to Northeast labor costs.
-A 7 kW system costs approximately $20,300–$23,100.
+Residential solar in Connecticut runs $2.90 to $3.30 per watt, slightly above the national average due to Northeast labor costs.
+A 7 kW system costs roughly $20,300 to $23,100.
 The sales tax exemption saves about $1,300, and net metering at CT's high retail rates produces substantial annual savings.

 Is solar worth it in Connecticut without the federal tax credit?

 Yes.
-Connecticut's extremely high electricity rates ($0.25–$0.30/kWh) mean solar provides exceptional savings regardless of the federal credit expiration.
-Payback periods are 8–11 years — among the fastest in the nation.
-Property tax and sales tax exemptions further improve the economics.
+Connecticut's extremely high electricity rates ($0.25 to $0.30/kWh) mean solar produces exceptional savings regardless of the federal credit expiration.
+Payback periods of 8 to 11 years are among the fastest in the country.
+The property tax and sales tax exemptions further improve the economics.

 Reviewed by the Net-Zero USA editorial team